[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 this site, which also has complete instructions for setup and use,

 and some sample code to help you make sure it works.

 Although attendance is not mandatory, it is in your own best interest to attend every class.
 Much of the material will be discussed in class, so counting on the book for all information which appears on tests will not provide you with complete information.
 In addition, there will be coding done during class time, and in-class exercises in small groups which you will miss out on if you are not there.

-Obviously, if you skip too many classes, you will likely fail; this is a simple and self-fulfilling prophecy.
+Obviously, if you skip too many classes, you will likely fail the class, since you will miss important parts of the material; this is a simple and self-fulfilling prophecy.

 The class participation rubric appears with the grading stuff in the tables below.